 This CD project is a very inspired project for Titos and Mike.
 It has been an opportunity to hone their skills as well as let the mystery evolve.
 "The whole experience is enticing," according to Titos.
 "There is not a time when I don't have music going through my head."
 And Titos is happy when this "zen" finds him because it doesn't work for him when he tries to force it, he mentions.

 Titos comments, "I've heard people say that when I play flute, it transports them.
 But I guarantee I am the one that's transported, almost immediately, as soon as I start playing.
 And that took a long time, because I had to get used to the physical aspects and the technical aspects of playing.
-But once I did that, I am able to transmit my mood and my expression
+But once I did that, I am able to transmit my mood and my expression my creativity."